Skip to content

 Embark

-Most RESP subscribers contribute routinely over several years before their child enrols in post-secondary school.
+Most RESP subscribers contribute routinely over several years before their child enrolls in post-secondary school.
 So, if you’ve been watching your RESP savings grow over the years without paying close attention to the details, you’re not alone.
 But, when it comes to withdrawals, the contents of your RESP matter.

-At the time of your child’s enrolment, your RESP savings will typically consist of: RESP contents, the money you contributed, money from government grants and money from investment gains.
+At the time of your child’s enrolment, your RESP savings will typically consist of:

 While you might be tempted to look at the total amount in your RESP as “our savings,” each of these three parts is treated differently when it comes time to withdraw.